varun-suresh/varun-suresh.github.io/src/pages/features.md

 ## Sidenotes and Marginalia

 Here's where things really get exciting.
-Markdown footnotes[^1] are a convenient way to move digressions and asides out of the primary flow of a document, but shoving them to the bottom of a long page is no good, either.
+Markdown footnotes[^1] are a convenient way to move digressions and asides out of the primary flow of a document[^2], but shoving them to the bottom of a long page is no good, either.
 In his books, Tufte instead uses sidenotes, which keep the asides as close as possible to the related text without breaking the flow.

 [^1]: [Footnotes](https://www.markdownguide.org/extended-syntax#footnotes)